Exploiting Invariance in Training Deep Neural Networks: Experiment Details

 \subsection{Semantic Segmentation}

-For semantic segmentation, we use the $2975$ images with fine annotations and report results on the validation split with $500$ images.
+For semantic segmentation, we use the $2975$ images with fine annotations and report results on the validation split with $500$ images on the Cityscapes dataset.
 In all experiments, we perform standard data augmentation.
 We perform distributed training on 8-GPU machines for 200 epochs with a minibatch size of 3.
 We reduce the learning rate on a default polynomial schedule with exponent 0.9 and use a weight decay of 0.0001.

 We see accelerated training and improved final performance on the validation set both when training from scratch and when fine-tuning with a pretrained backbone (Supp.
 Fig.~\ref{fig:cityscapes_supp} (a)).
 While the model equipped with ND++ layers takes approximately 30\% longer per epoch to train, the accelerated training convergence more than makes up for the increased time per epoch (Fig.~\ref{fig:cityscapes_supp} (b)).